Ynnlink/elec5620-backend/README.md

-# ELEC 5620 backend project
+# ELEC 5620 backend project - Events Assistant

-This project is a springboot/mysql/hibernate project.
+This project is a spring-boot/MySQL/hibernate project.

+It will help allocate the rescue resources during a disaster.

-The project uses Azure facial recognition API to handle login/register function.
+The project uses Azure facial recognition API to handle the login/register function.